Water, barley, hops, and yeast are the basic ingredients of beer.

 Hoegaarden 25cl 5% Belgium Witbier

-As a bière blanche, this beer is brewed with two types of yeast and is flavored with bitter orange peel, coriander and a third seasoning that the manufacturer keeps secret but is supposed to be cumin.
-During the filling operation a second yeast and sugar is added so that a new fermentation in the bottle is produced.
+As a bière Blanche, this beer is brewed with two types of yeast and is flavored with bitter orange peel, coriander and a third seasoning that the manufacturer keeps secret but is supposed to be cumin.
+During the filling operation, a second yeast and sugar are added so that a new fermentation in the bottle is produced.
 The Hoegaarden has a light yellow color with milky lavas and a good foam of easy formation that exhibits a large white and light crown.
-In the mouth it is very refreshing, with spicy touches of spices and subtle stretches of orange.
+In the mouth, it is very refreshing, with spicy touches of spices and subtle stretches of orange.
 The end is very fresh, bit bitter, with notes of cilantro and a little spicy.
-With a bitterness of only 20 EBU, it is hopped with the golding and saaz varieties.
+With a bitterness of only 20 EBU, it is hopped with the golding and Saaz varieties.
 It should be taken very cold, at about 3 ° C, in a hexagonal cup of the brand.
-It is basically a good refreshment and accompanies well the salads and the dishes of cheese, especially the one of goat.
+It is basically a good refreshment and accompanies well the salads and the dishes of cheese, especially the one of a goat.

 Hoegaarden Fruit Forbidden 33cl 8.8% Belgium Special